croz-ltd/klokwrk-project/support/docs/modulesAndPackages.md

 existence of separate library modules.

 Next, we have two low-level libraries supporting extension, customization, and configurability of 3rd party "datasource-proxy" library.
-Module `klokwrk-lib-datasourceproxy` provides extension itself, while `klokwrk-lib-datasourceproxy-springboot` implements support and configurability for Spring Boot environment.
+Module `klokwrk-lib-datasourceproxy` provides extension itself, while `klokwrk-lib-datasourceproxy-springboot` implements support and configurability for the Spring Boot environment.

 ![Image 6 - datasourceproxy library packaging comparison](images/modulesAndPackages/06-datasourceproxy-library-packaging-comparison.jpg "Image 6 - datasourceproxy library packaging comparison") <br/>
 *Image 6 - datasourceproxy library packaging comparison*

 After glancing over packages, one might think there is an error in `klokwrk-lib-datasourceproxy` since there are no subpackages.
 It's true.
 This is an error unless you take a less strict approach.
 We have only a single class and no intention to add some more in the foreseeable future, so there is no real need for a subpackage.
-But if you don't feel being that loose, go ahead and add it.
+But it can be added if you really want it.

 If you only target Spring Boot apps, both modules can be combined.
 But with separate modules, you are allowing for core functionality to be used outside of the Spring Boot environment.
-Although for slightly different reasons, approach with separate modules is usually taken from Spring Boot auto-configurable libraries, so we can justify our decision.
+Although for different reasons, approach with separate modules is usually taken from Spring Boot auto-configurable libraries, so we can justify our decision.

 The last example is very similar, but now it's about the Jackson library.